21 Great Day Trips From New York City

 There’s more to do in AC than just gambling.
 The Absecon Lighthouse is a popular tourist attraction.
 It was built in the mid-19th century and is the tallest lighthouse in NJ.
 You can ascend the 200+ steps to the top to find impressive views of the Jersey Shore.

-Exploring the Boardwalk is a fun option for families and party-goers alike.
-The AC Boardwalk is the oldest in the US, and most of the casinos in the city are found here.
 The beaches offer sunbathing, fishing, and surfing.
 You can also take the family to AC’s amusement park for rides, games, and food.
 Visit Garden Pier for your arts and culture fix, or check out the AC Historical Museum and Art Center.

 Be sure to check out White House Sub Shop for the best sandwiches in the city.

-Taking a day trip from NYC to AC entails either driving, which will take you just over two hours, or taking a bus, which takes about two and a half hours.
+Taking a day trip from NYC to AC entails driving, which will take just over two hours, or taking a bus, which takes about two and a half hours.
 Ditch the car and take a bus to save yourself from parking hassles.

 Day trips from New York City